‘A philosopher worthy of the name has never said more than a single thing:

 — Henri Bergson

-I am also a specialist on the work of the early twentieth-century philosopher, Henri Bergson (1859-1941).
-In his day, he was an academic star and cultural sensation – the French called it Bergsonmania and his lectures in Paris were must-see events.
-He even caused the first-ever traffic jam on Broadway when New Yorkers rushed to hear him speak!
-Bergson is a deep thinker and a beautiful writer and, with fantastic colleagues, I’ve done my best to introduce him to an Anglophone audience with edited volumes on his work, English editions of his lectures at The Collège de France, and original research.
-If you’re looking for a nice introduction, I suggest the talk he gave at Oxford in 1920, The Possible and the Real.
-Most recently, with Nils F. Schott I am co-editing three volumes of Bergson’s lectures at the Collège de France (2024, 2026, 2027) for Bloomsbury.
+I am also a specialist in the philosophy of Henri Bergson (1859–1941).
+In his day, Bergson was an academic star and cultural sensation—Parisians called it Bergsonmania, with his lectures becoming must-see events.
+He even caused Broadway’s first-ever traffic jam when New Yorkers rushed to hear him speak!
+Bergson is both a profound thinker and beautiful writer, and alongside fantastic colleagues, I’ve worked to introduce him to an Anglophone audience through edited collections, English editions of his lectures at the Collège de France, and original research.
+If you’re curious about Bergson, I recommend his wonderful 1920 lecture delivered at Oxford, “The Possible and the Real.”
+Currently, Nils F. Schott and I are co-editing four volumes of Bergson’s lectures at the Collège de France (2024, 2026, 2027) for Bloomsbury..

-I have received fellowships from Princeton University (Center for Human Values), Cornell University (The School of Criticism and Theory), The University of Connecticut (Program on Humanitarianism), The Australia National University (Humanities Centre), The WZB Berlin Social Science Center, and the Social Science and Humanities Research Council of Canada.
+I have received fellowships from Princeton University (Center for Human Values), Cornell University (The School of Criticism and Theory), The University of Connecticut (Program on Humanitarianism), The Australia National University (Humanities Centre), Osaka University, The WZB Berlin Social Science Center, and the Social Science and Humanities Research Council of Canada.

 PDFs of my journal articles and chapters are found on my Academia.edu site.